Introduction

 Methodology

 We collected data from hearing-impaired participants while they followed a pre-recorded audio-visual conversation with two talkers.
-Participants carried out this task under different noise levels while wearing an eye-tracker to monitor their gaze.

 We studied eye gaze behavior under different conversational turn taking categories using multi-level logistic regression.